jasonkronemeyer/jasonkronemeyer.github.io/dev/cooperate.md

 ## Expected Outcomes

-The CONNECT Center will work toward:
+The EUPCONNECT Center will work toward:

 - New cooperative and community-owned business formation
 - Expanded employment opportunities